pfeerick/rak_common_for_gateway/README.md

 ### Pine64 Gateway Setup

 *NOTE: my goal was basically at this point to get the concentrator started/GPS working.
-If you notice changes needed please do post an issue or submit something! :)
+If you notice changes needed please do post an issue/submit or fork something!
+Thanks! :)

 General Steps: